As an agent, you can tell immediately.

 We know you love your pets and we know that sometimes they have to be there, but I have never been in a situation where a pet has helped a deal.
 Whether present in reality or present in smell, when a buyer enters an obviously unkempt pet house, they might be more likely to look for other options.

 Dirty carpet, damaged wood floors, a broken window — it all actually really does matter.
 Unless the buyer is looking for a fixer-upper, no client wants to see anything that indicates that the owner has neglected the home.
-Dirty carpet means dirty floors underneath and a broken window pane means potential mold issues and damaged wood floors that will never match again.
+To buyers, dirty carpet means dirty floors underneath, a broken window pane means potential mold issues, and damaged wood floors that will never match again.

 If you have items that need to be fixed, go ahead and fix them.
 If you have to choose a paint color, carpet color or any other selection, make them neutral and as universal as possible.
 (Even brand new carpet won’t help if it’s purple!)